mohitahmed/transformer-resolution-scaling/README.md

 # transformer-resolution-scaling
-##  MNIST Super-Resolution with Deep Learning
+##  Transformer-based MNIST Super-Resolution

-This project implements a Super-Resolution framework for enhancing MNIST digit images using deep learning.
+This project implements a Transformer-based Super-Resolution framework for enhancing MNIST digit images using deep learning.
 The main goal is to reconstruct high-resolution (HR) images from their low-resolution (LR) counterparts and evaluate the perceptual and structural fidelity of the generated outputs.

 ###  Key Features

-- **Custom Dataset Class**: A PyTorch `Dataset` is created to downscale MNIST images and return LR-HR pairs for training the model.

-- **Super-Resolution Network**: A convolutional neural network is designed for upscaling MNIST images from 14×14 back to the original 28×28 resolution.
+- **Patch-based Tokenization**: Low-resolution MNIST images are divided into non-overlapping patches and embedded into a sequence suitable for transformer processing.

+- **Transformer Encoder Blocks**: A series of self-attention-based encoder blocks model long-range dependencies across image patches, capturing global structure and context.

+- **CNN Decoder with PixelShuffle**: The transformer outputs are reshaped into a spatial grid and decoded using convolutional layers and pixel shuffle blocks to reconstruct the high-resolution image.

 - **Perceptual Loss (VGG-based)**: In addition to pixel-wise losses (like MSE), the model optionally uses a perceptual loss computed using intermediate features from a pre-trained VGG-19 network.